-This plan includes 25-year performance goals as well as performance indicators tied to our mission.
-These performance metrics and the development of more specific future work plans will help the Department to continuously adapt our efforts toward this plan's vision and desired outcomes.
+This plan includes 25-year performance goals.
+These metrics and the development of more specific future work plans will help the Department to continuously adapt our efforts toward this plan's vision and desired outcomes.

-This plan was built on a 25-year timeframe, allowing the Department opportunity to build on its work within a biological context, where results can be observed across multiple species generations.
-It also allows the Department to seek an ambitious vision, while near-and longer-term steppingstone actions advance us towards achieving our performance objectives.
+This plan was built on a 25-year timeframe, allowing the Department opportunity to build on its work within a biological context, where results can be observed across multiple specie's generations.
+It also allows the Department to seek an ambitious vision, while near- and longer-term steppingstone actions advance us towards achieving our performance objectives.